edsoncelio/terratest-localstack/README.md

 * Localstack: to mock the AWS resources

 ## Tests

+> Warning: to run the tests locally, you need to setup [localstack](https://github.com/localstack/localstack)

 To run the tests locally:
 1. `cd tests`
 2. `go test -v -timeout 30m`